wpup/short-url/README.md

-Simple address
+Short url
 ==============

 Simple address meta box for WordPress.
-Like in EPiServer.
+Like Simple Address in EPiServer.

 ![](screenshot.png)